108mk/108mk.github.io/_pages/about.md

 $\bigstar$ First of all welcome to my web page! $\bigstar$

 I am a second year Masters student of [Quantum Technology](https://iqti.iisc.ac.in/) at [IISc Bengaluru](https://iisc.ac.in/).
-Before this, I completed my undergrad (BSMS) in Physics from [IIT Kanpur](https://cse.iitk.ac.in) where I was supervised by [Prof. Manas Khan](https://home.iitk.ac.in/~mkhan/) on Brownian dynamics simulation.
+Before this, I completed my undergrad (BSMS) in Physics from [IIT Kanpur](https://cse.iitk.ac.in) where I was supervised by [Prof. Manas Khan](https://home.iitk.ac.in/~mkhan/) on Brownian dynamics simulation.[Github Repo](https://github.com/108mk/Random-Walk-Simulation-to-study-Anamolous-Diffusion.git)

 My current research interest broadly lies in the implementation of Qauntum algorithms in:
 - Deep learning